inno-se/the-guide/README.md

 Any type `Task` issue may have a list of sub-issues that represent blockers.
 A blocker for a type `Task` issue is an issue that must be finished before the type `Task` issue can be started.

+## Critical path method (CPM)

+CPM is a method used to estimate the minimum project duration and determine the amount of schedule flexibility on the logical network paths within the schedule model. [[^Pmbok], p.
+219]

+CPM uses a [schedule network](#project-schedule-network-diagram) analysis technique, independent of resources, to calculate the estimated project duration based on early start/finish and late start/finish activity dates. [[^AgileImprovementsToCpm], p.
+219]

+### CPM Limitations

+Limitations [[^AgileImprovementsToCpm], p.
+220]:

+- There is an assumption that durations can be accurately estimated and forecast.
+- Interdependencies are not always clear up front; they evolve as more information becomes available and work is further broken down, making it difficult to differentiate between scope creep and scope refinement.
+- Schedule logic in CPM is largely driven by finish-to-start dependencies, making other types of dependencies difficult to forecast and the critical path difficult to identify without software.

+### CPM and Scrum

+In Scrum, your product backlog is DEEP (see [Product backlog](#product-backlog)).

+The closer an item is to being completed, the more detail it should have [^DeepCharacteristicsOfGoodBacklog].

+Since not much is known about them, it’s difficult to properly estimate items that are lower in priority [^DeepCharacteristicsOfGoodBacklog].

+The CPM should be applied to items whose durations can be accurately estimated (see [CPM Limitations](#cpm-limitations)).

+The CPM can be applied at the sprint level.
+At the sprint level, the estimated duration can be inferred from the story point estimates for each task. [[^AgileImprovementsToCpm], Sec.
+Agile Approach for CPM, p.223]

+At the end of a Sprint Planning, you can take 5 minutes and think about inter-dependencies between product backlog items for the next 1-3 sprints to not be surprised by a long critical path [^CriticalPathOnAgileProjects].

 ## Break down the work